Intercrus/PyQt_IDE/README.md

 * Only pure Python and PyQt5
 * Fast and light IDE

 __Of course, this IDE is not a competitor to PyCharm or Atom or any other serious project.
-But the limited functionality also has its advantages: this ide is faster, lighter, and completely transparent.__
+But the limited functionality also has its advantages: this IDE is faster, lighter, and completely transparent.__

 ## Getting Started
 1. Clone the repository